 - Ice cubes stored too long may develop an odd flavor.
-Empty the ice container and ensure that the wire signal arm is in its "down" or ON position.
-The ice maker will then produce more ice. - Occasionally shake the ice container to keep ice separated. - Keep the wire signal arm in its "up" or OFF position until the refrigerator is connected to the water supply or whenever the water supply is turned off.
+Empty the ice container and ensure that the ice maker's On/Off power switch is turned On (set to the "I" position).
+The ice maker will then produce more ice. - Occasionally shake the ice container to keep ice separated. - Keep the ice maker's On/Off power switch turned Off (set to the "O" position) until the refrigerator is connected to the water supply or whenever the water supply is turned off.